Sukhoi Su-35: Indonesia

-Others
+Turkey

+In July 2019, Russia offered the Su-35 to Turkey after it was removed from the F-35 program by United States due to the purchase of the S-400 missile system.
+CEO of Rostec Sergey Chemezov, said, "If our Turkish colleagues express a desire, we are ready to work out the deliveries of Su-35 fighter jets".
+Previously in May 2019, Sergey Chemezov had said that Russia was ready to cooperate with Turkey on the export and local production of the Su-57.
+In October 2019, the Turkish Minister of Defense, Hulusi Akar, has denied any plans to acquire Flankers and has reiterated that Turkey is still a member of the F-35 program and that they merely want their rights respected.
+Turkey has since gone on to procure Eurofighter Typhoons and is working on an indigenous fifth-generation stealth fighter under the TAI TF Kaan project.

+South Korea

 In 1996, Russia submitted the Su-27M and Su-37 for South Korea's F-X programme, which sought a 40-aircraft replacement for the Republic of Korea Air Force's F-4D/Es, RF-4Cs and F-5E/Fs.
 The two Russian designs competed against the Dassault Rafale, Eurofighter Typhoon and F-15K Slam Eagle.
 Sukhoi proposed a design which featured a phased-grid radar and thrust-vectoring engines, and offered full technology transfer as well as final assembly in South Korea.
 The US$5 billion contract would have been partially financed through a debt-reduction deal on money Russia owed to South Korea.
 However, the Su-27M was eliminated early in the competition, which was won by the F-15K.

+Venezuela

 A country that had been reported to be a likely early export customer for the modernized Su-35 was Venezuela.
 The Venezuelan government of Hugo Chávez in July 2006 placed an order for 24 Su-30MK2s to replace its fleet of F-16s that were subjected to a US arms embargo.
 The aircraft were delivered to the Venezuelan Air Force from 2006 to 2008.
 The country was expected to follow up with a second order for the same type, or make a purchase of the Su-35.
 Despite subsequent reports that the Venezuelan government were interested in the aircraft and had placed an order for the Su-35.